HIS 218

 13,161,000 (8.7% of the total population of 152 million) 18,424,000 (8.9% of the total population of 205 million) 17,796,000 (7.1% of the total population of 249 million) 12,556,000 (4.1% of the total population of 308 million)

-Sources: National Population Estimates, Employment, Hours, and Earnings from the Current Employment Statistics
+Sources: Census National Population Estimates, Employment, Hours, and Earnings from the Current Employment Statistics survey (National) Series Id: CES3000000001; Iron and Steel Statistics, US Geological Society (2010)

-Here are some useful websites that you will want to look at for images of industrial ruins:
+Here are some useful websites that you will want to look at for images of industrial ruins.

-Since I am interested in this location, I am also listing some materials in reference to the Environmental Protection Agency's superfund zinc cleanup in Palmerton.
+Since I am interested in this location, I am also listing some materials in reference to the Environmental Protection Agency's Superfund zinc cleanup in Palmerton.

-Watch my video remarks on this assignment (also available on ITunesU).
+Watch my video remarks on this assignment.

-Here are examples of this paper,
+Here are examples of this paper.

-Here is your assignment:
+Here is your assignment.

 Write a two-page paper (maybe three if you have photos) in which you focus on some aspect of de-industrialization either in the United States or in Western Europe.
 I am being purposefully vague here with the phrasing of the assignment.
 There are many different ways that you can approach this paper, but essentially I do not want you to focus on the costs and benefits of the industrial revolution as it was occurring, but instead I want you to think about the remnants and remains of the industrial revolution today.
 What should be done with these sites?
 Why are these factories no longer in operation?
 What about all those years of turning out industrial products, and all the men and women who worked in these plants?
 Who should bear the clean up costs?
 Should these sites be cleaned up?
 Should they become monuments, or should they just be razed and redeveloped?
 These are just some questions that come to my mind.
 So, there are many different ways that you can approach writing this paper, but I suggest you do try to be creative.
 Notice how quickly the present becomes the past and is forgotten or abandoned.

-Here are the formal requirements for your paper:
+Here are the formal requirements for your paper.

 Your assignment should be submitted on Canvas.